-There is a $3/per vehicle parking fee.
-The event is free, but online registration is required.
+This event is also, free, but online registration is required.

 After the walk, you can come back to the GTM Research Reserve Visitor Center, enjoy our many miles of trails, or spend the day on the beach!
 The Visitor Center is located at 505 Guana River Road, Ponte Vedra Beach, FL 32082.